exokernel/redis-test/README.md

 ### What rollback does

-1. Stops all containers (including any running 8.2 nodes)
+1. Stops Redis nodes (sentinels stay running, as they would in production)
 2. Wipes the `redis-master` and `redis-replica-1` data volumes
 3. Copies the selected `dump.rdb` into the `redis-master` volume
 4. Boots a **temporary** Redis 6.2 container with `appendonly no` to load the RDB — this is necessary because Redis 6.2 with `appendonly yes` will not load an RDB when no AOF file is present; it just starts empty
 5. Enables AOF and runs `BGREWRITEAOF` to persist the dataset as an AOF, then shuts down the temp container
-6. Starts the normal 6.2 cluster (master + replica-1 + sentinels) — Redis now loads from the AOF generated in step 5
+6. Starts `redis-master` (6.2) and `redis-replica-1` (6.2) — Redis now loads from the AOF generated in step 5
-7. Sentinel config volumes are cleared so sentinels re-generate pointing back to `redis-master`
+7. Reconfigures running sentinels to track the restored master via `SENTINEL REMOVE` + `SENTINEL MONITOR`

 ### Rollback caveats